MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-## Your company IS accountable for your training
+### The company you work for IS accountable for your training

 Note:
 Both by law and by interest.

 Lobby for your training if you are not getting it.
-* get to workshops and conferences
+* get to go to workshops and conferences
 * get them to buy the books
 * get them to subsscribe to training sites (Lynda, Pluralsight, Mapt, Safari, Udemy...)

 ---

-## YOU are accountable for your training
+### YOU are accountable for your training

 Note:
 * You SHOULD buy books and videos